JSTOR-Labs/plant-humanities/tamarind/README.md

 <param ve-image fit="contain" manifest="https://iiif.juncture-digital.org/manifest/f857fbaab5311a7434ba77301741d1d51371f3a312bb4da52f63e99da900bb14">
 {#paragraph22}

 Tamarind has been used as an ingredient in chutneys, curries, and pickles throughout Indian culinary history.
-Historian Lizzie Collingham describes how after its arrival in India from eastern Africa via Arab traders, tamarind helped characterize South Indian cuisine, known for its rich sauces and “sour notes.”[^ref31] The use of tamarind is not limited to South India, however, and appears in cuisines across the country and South Asia at large.
-One notable chapter in colonial Indian culinary history is detailed in Chitra Deb’s Women of the Tagore Household, a history of the women in the Bengali Brahmin family.
-Deb writes that “cooking was an artform for women… one of their main modes of expression of their artistic abilities.”[^ref32].
-Deb’s book contains many stories of these fascinating women, but she pays particular attention to the culinary prowess of Mrinalini Devi, wife of Rabrindranath Tagore, and Pragyasundari Devi, daughter of Hemendranath Tagore, Rabrindranath Tagore’s niece.[^ref33] Pragya, as Deb refers to her, is known for her 1902 publication of Aamish O Niramish Aahar, a Bengali cookbook that is probably the first known Bengali cookbook.[^ref34] Of the many dishes that Deb cites from Pragya’s cookbooks, she notes a _Saraswati ambol_ made from tamarind and a curried raw tamarind with alum as two of Pragya’s most fascinating creations.[^ref35]
+Historian Lizzie Collingham describes how, after its arrival in India from eastern Africa via Arab traders, tamarind helped characterize South Indian cuisine, known for its rich sauces and “sour notes.”[^ref31] The use of tamarind is not limited to South India, however, and appears in cuisines across the country and South Asia at large.
+One notable chapter in colonial Indian culinary history is detailed in Chitra Deb’s _Women of the Tagore Household_, a history of the women in the Bengali Brahmin family.
+Deb writes that “cooking was an artform for women… one of their main modes of expression of their artistic abilities.”[^ref32] Deb’s book contains many stories of these fascinating women, but she pays particular attention to the culinary prowess of Mrinalini Devi, wife of Rabrindranath Tagore, and Pragyasundari Devi, daughter of Hemendranath Tagore, Rabrindranath Tagore’s niece.[^ref33] Pragya, as Deb refers to her, is known for her 1902 publication of _Aamish O Niramish Aahar_, a Bengali cookbook that is probably the first known Bengali cookbook.[^ref34] Of the many dishes that Deb cites from Pragya’s cookbooks, she notes a _Saraswati ambol_ made from tamarind and a curried raw tamarind with alum as two of Pragya’s most fascinating creations.[^ref35]
 <param ve-iframe attribution="Public Library of India" license="public domain" src="https://archive.org/details/in.ernet.dli.2015.336370/page/n5/mode/2up8">
 <param ve-entity eid="Q52161948" title="Chitra Deb" aliases="Chitra Deb’s">
 <param ve-entity eid="Q32986435" title="Pragyasundari Devi">